nark/wire/README.md

 	/usr/local/bin/./wirebotctl screen

-To leave the session (not closing!) type
+To leave the session (not closing!) type:

 	ctrl + a and than d